hugodasilvadasilva/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-Lastly the boxplot and the summary comparison below, allows you to identify that
+Lastly the boxplot and the summary comparison below allow you to identify that
-by ignoring or replacing NA values by its correspondent 5-minutes interval mean,
+by ignoring or replacing NA values by its correspondent 5-minutes interval mean
-doesn't make any big difference, once that the mean value remains almost the
+doesn't make any big difference, once the mean value in both cases remains almost the
 same.
-Some difference can be seen only ate the quartiles.
+Some difference can be seen only at the 1st and 3rd quartiles.

 ```r